baetyl/baetyl-docs-en/docs/guides/Message-synchronize-with-iothub-through-remote-module.md

 - The operating system as mentioned in this document is Ubuntu18.04.
 - It should be installed for Baetyl when you read this document, more details please refer to [How-to-quick-install-Baetyl](../install/Quick-Install.md)
 - The MQTT client toolkit as mentioned in this document are [MQTTBox](../Resources.md) and [MQTT.fx](../Resources.md).
-- The hub and remote module images used have published by [BIE Cloud Management Suite](https://cloud.baidu.com/product/bie.html): `hub.baidubce.com/baetyl/baetyl-hub:latest`、`hub.baidubce.com/baetyl/baetyl-remote-mqtt:latest`
+- The hub and remote service images used have published by [BIE Cloud Management Suite](https://cloud.baidu.com/product/bie.html): `hub.baidubce.com/baetyl/baetyl-hub:latest`、`hub.baidubce.com/baetyl/baetyl-remote-mqtt:latest`
 - Docker images compiled from the Baetyl source code also can be used.
 More detailed contents please refer to [Build Baetyl from source](../install/Build-from-Source.md)
 - The Remote Hub as mentioned in this document is [Baidu IoT Hub](https://cloud.baidu.com/product/iot.html)